scholarslab/engl-5559/herzig/README.md

 # Appropriation and Categorization of Plant Knowledge: Plant problems are human problems
-Carl Linnaeus, the founder of European botanical taxonomies, "not only categorized plants but also animals and within the general category of animal, 'homo sapiens'…not merely of 'type' but also of value, breaking down the unit 'homo' into not just Homo Sapins and Homo monstrous but six varieties: wild man, American, European, Asiatic, African, and monsters including 'man-made ones'"(Casid 3).
+Carl Linnaeus, the founder of European botanical taxonomies, "not only categorized plants but also animals and within the general category of animal, 'homo sapiens'…not merely of 'type' but also of value, breaking down the unit 'homo' into not just Homo Sapins and Homo monstrous but six varieties: wild man, American, European, Asiatic, African, and monsters including 'man-made ones'"(Jill Casid 3).

 <param ve-image
        label="Clock Encased in Totara Burr Tree Bark"